2012 NASCAR Sprint All-Star Race

-The 2012 NASCAR Sprint All-Star Race was a NASCAR Sprint Cup Series stock car race held on May 19, 2012, at Charlotte Motor Speedway in Concord, North Carolina.
+The 2012 NASCAR Sprint All-Star Race was a NASCAR Sprint Cup Series race held on May 19, 2012, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 90 laps, the it was the second exhibition race of the 2012 Sprint Cup Series season.
 Jimmie Johnson of Hendrick Motorsports took his third All-Star Race victory, while Brad Keselowski finished second and Matt Kenseth finished third.

 Report

 Background

 Charlotte Motor Speedway, where the race was held.

-Charlotte Motor Speedway is one of ten intermediate to hold NASCAR races, the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Charlotte Motor Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Charlotte Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also had a five degree banking.

-A total of 22 drivers were entered for the Sprint Showdown, while 21 different drivers were eligible to participate in the All-Star Race, including race winners from last season through the 2012 Bojangles' Southern 500 at Darlington Raceway and previous All-Star race winners from the past 10 years.
+A total of 22 drivers were entered for the Sprint Showdown, while 21 different drivers were eligible to participate in the All-Star Race, including race winners from last season through the Southern 500 at Darlington Raceway and previous All-Star race winners from the past 10 years.
 The drivers who finish first and second in the Sprint Showdown, a 40-lap preliminary race, was also eligible to compete in the race, as well as the Sprint fan vote winner.
 The race was 90 laps long, separated into five segments: four segments of 20 laps and a final segment of 10 laps.
 A mandatory pit stop was between the final two segments, while pitting between the 20 lap segments was optional.
 Each segment winner moved to the front of the grid before the pit stops, but drivers lined-up for the restart how they left pit road.
 Since the inaugural race in 1985, the format has changed eight times.